IAEA: Ukraine power plant needs safe zone to avoid disaster

-KYIV, Ukraine (AP) — Europe’s largest nuclear power plant was operating in emergency mode Friday for the fifth straight day due to the war in Ukraine, prompting the head of the U.N. atomic watchdog to call for the establishment of an immediate safety zone around it to prevent a nuclear accident.
+KYIV, Ukraine (AP) — The head of the U.N. atomic watchdog says conditions at Ukraine’s Zaporizhzhia nuclear power plant are increasingly precarious and a safety zone around it needs to be established immediately to prevent a nuclear accident.

-The six-reactor Zaporizhzhia Nuclear Power Plant came under the control of Russian forces early in the war but is being operated by Ukrainian staff.
-The plant and surrounding areas have been repeatedly hit by shelling that Russia and Ukraine blame on each other.

-The last power line connecting the plant to the Ukrainian electricity grid was cut on Monday, leaving the plant without an outside source of electricity.
-It is receiving power for its own safety systems from the only one of the six reactors that remains operational.

-Energoatom, the state nuclear operator, said Friday that repairs to the outside lines are impossible because of the shelling and that operating the plant in what is called an “island” status carries “the risk of violating radiation and fire safety standards.”
+Rafael Mariano Grossi, the director of the International Atomic Energy Agency, said in a statement Friday that there is little likelihood of re-establishing reliable offsite power lines to the plant, and its Ukrainian operator is considering shutting down the only remaining operating reactor.

+This would leave the plant fully reliant on emergency diesel generators to provide electricity for vital nuclear safety functions.

+“The power plant has no offsite power.
+And we have seen that once infrastructure is repaired, it is damaged once again,” he said.
+“This is completely unacceptable.
+It cannot stand.”

+Grossi called for an “immediate cessation of all shelling in the entire area” and the establishment of a nuclear safety and security protection zone.

 “Only the withdrawal of the Russians from the plant and the creation of a security zone around it can normalize the situation at the Zaporizhzhia NPP.
-Only then will the world be able to exhale,” Petro Kotin, the head of Energoatom, told Ukrainian TV.
+Only then will the world be able to exhale,” Petro Kotin, the head of Energoatom, said Friday on Ukrainian TV.

-Earlier, Kotin told The Associated Press that the only operating reactor “can be stopped completely” at any moment and as a consequence, the only power source would be a diesel generator.
+Kotin explained in an interview with The Associated Press Thursday that the only operating reactor “can be stopped completely” at any moment and as a consequence of that, the only power source would be a diesel generator.

 There are 20 generators on site and enough diesel fuel for 10 days.
 After that, about 200 tons of diesel fuel would be needed daily for the generators, which he said is “impossible” while the plant is occupied by Russian forces.

-Rafael Mariano Grossi, the director of the International Atomic Energy Agency, said Friday that there was little likelihood of re-establishing reliable offsite power lines to the plant.

-He called for an “immediate cessation of all shelling in the entire area” and the establishment of a nuclear safety and security protection zone.

-Fighting continued Friday in southern and eastern Ukraine and in the north, where Ukraine claims to have recently pushed Russian forces out of some areas.
+Fighting continued Friday in parts of southern and eastern Ukraine and in the north where Ukraine claims to have recently pushed Russian forces out of some areas.

 Russian planes bombed the hospital in the town of Velika Pysarivka, on the border with Russia, said Dmytro Zhyvytskyi, governor of the Sumy region. he said the building was destroyed and there were an unknown number of casualties.